braidn/Knowledge-Repo/BackboneJs_collections.md

 ###Collection Methods

+* Many of these are proxies to Underscore methods like map/filter.
 * Most transformative processes are mapped 1to1 to Underscore
 * `remove`: filter a collection into a variable and then remove all models from that.
   * will take one model or an array of models.